 The Baltimore Police are reporting there has been a credible threat made against them.
 Supposedly some gangs have united to “take out cops.”
 This threat comes on the day that Freddie Gray is being buried.
 If this is truth it is a frightening twist in this tragedy.
 It might be hard to prosecute a policeman when he kills a man it will not be hard to prosecute a gangbanger if he dares to shoot a cop.

 Tag Archives: gop

-Read the linked article and share your thoughts.
+Read the article and share your thoughts.

-Watch the video and share your thoughts.
+Interesting article.
+Read the linked story and share your thoughts.